-In 2019 we will be recruiting Apprentice Firefighters.
+We are not currently recruiting for Wholetime Firefighters.
+However here is some information you may find useful.
 The majority of firefighters in Lancashire are wholetime firefighters who work different shift systems depending on the risk profile in their area.
 Firefighters are called upon to tackle various emergency situations where problem solving skills and initiative are vital to resolve issues quickly and calmly.

 Community safety plays a large part of a firefighter's day to day work and they spend a lot of time out in the community conducting home fire safety checks and talking to people of various ages and from different backgounds about fire prevention, road safety and other safety messages.
 With such a varied job, firefighters need a combination of physical strength and stamina, intelligence, strength of character and compassion.